 The first destination for Robert Metcalf and the other new soldiers was a camp at Farnley Park two miles north of Otley where they received their initial training.
 Instead of tents they were housed in wooden huts built on concrete foundations.
 Each had a coal fired stove and they were lit by electricity which many of the men would not have had in their own homes.
 The coal owners also paid for mattresses, blankets and pillows.
 Their chairman Charles Brooke Crawshaw of the Crawshaw and Warburton pits at Dewsbury said: “Everything will be done to keep the men in good health, well trained, and fit as early as possible for the front.”

-In the early stages of the war there was a shortage of khaki so Robert and the others were initially issued with uniforms made from blue cloth manufactured in Leeds.
+In the early stages of the war there was a shortage of khaki coloured cloth so Robert and the others were initially issued with uniforms made from blue cloth manufactured in Leeds.
 Later they were given khaki uniforms and Otley photographer Harold Stephenson must have made a small fortune by taking and selling individual and group photographs of the men for them to send home to their families.

 The training involved musketry practice, bayonet fighting and route marches, although at the start there was a shortage of guns and ammunition.
 Charles Ernest Charlesworth, of the family which owned the Rothwell collieries, held the shooting rights on Hawksworth Moor on the other side of Otley and he gave permission for the men to use a shooting range there.

 Field drains had to be built along with a new road and a 600 yard long narrow gauge light railway to bring in supplies.
-Whether they knew it or not the men were acquiring skills they would later put to use in France as their main task was to be as a “pioneers” supporting the fighting troops.
+Whether they knew it or not the men were acquiring skills they would later put to use in France as their main task was to be as “pioneers” supporting the fighting troops.

 A reporter from the Yorkshire Evening Post who visited Farnley Park in mid-December 1914 remarked that the huts were “models of cleanliness and comfort.”
 Frequent concerts were arranged by the men themselves and there was a reading-room and library of “well thumbed” books.